quicwg/base-drafts/draft-ietf-quic-recovery.md

 less than 3, to keep in line with TCP {{?RFC5681}}.

 Some networks may exhibit higher degrees of reordering, causing a sender to detect spurious losses.
-Increasing reordering thresholds after losses are spuriously detected have proven useful in TCP, such as TCP-NCR
-{{?RFC4653}}, and are expected to be equally useful in QUIC.
+Algorithms that increase the reordering threshold after losses, such as TCP-NCR {{?RFC4653}}, have proven to be useful in TCP and are expected to be equally useful in QUIC.

 ### Time Threshold {#time-threshold}